business · March 25, 2026

 - “How are you handling drainage discharge from the downspouts?”
 Right answer: a real plan, not “splash blocks.”

-- “Can I see proof of license and insurance?”
-Right answer: yes, sent on request.
+- “Can I see your current license status and proof of insurance?”
+Right answer: a plain answer in writing, plus insurance proof on request.

 - “How long does this quote hold?”
 Right answer: 30+ days, no pressure for same-day decision.